Skip to content

 TIP

-Your code should overwrite the two CSRs pmpaddr0 and pmpcfg0, so the 4GB region no longer takes effect and it is replaced by the 4MB region [0x80400000, 0x80800000).
-As a result, you will now only be able to choose software TLB when booting egos-2000, but that's OK.
+Your code should overwrite the two CSRs pmpaddr0 and pmpcfg0, so the 4GB region no longer takes effect and is replaced by the 2MB region [0x80200000, 0x80400000).
+As a result, you will only be able to choose software TLB when booting egos-2000 in the rest of P3.

 Specifically, code running in the user mode cannot access any memory region by default.
-After you finish the code above, code running in the user mode will be able to access one and only one memory region, [0x80400000, 0x80800000), which contains the code, data, heap and stack of the current process (i.e., everything a user application needs).
+After you finish the PMP code above, code running in user mode will be able to access only one memory region: [0x80200000, 0x80400000)—it contains the code, data, heap, and stack of the current process (i.e., everything a user application needs).

-However, PMP won't take any effects if we still run everything in the machine mode, so we need to switch privilege modes when switching the CPU context from the kernel back to a user application process.
+However, PMP won't take any effect if we still run everything in machine mode, so we need to switch privilege modes when switching the CPU context from the kernel back to a user application process.

 Switch privilege modes